Certificate 3 Guarantee

 The full list of subsidy levels for qualifications is available on the Priority Skills List.

 Does the individual need to contribute to the cost of training?

 Given the benefits that accrue to individuals from training, students undertaking certificate III training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.

-The fee may be paid on behalf of the student by the employer or a third party, but cannot be paid or waived by the PQS.
+The fee may be paid on behalf of the student by the employer or a third party unrelated to the PQS, but cannot be paid or waived by the PQS.

 The amount of the fee is determined by the PQS.

 Under the free training for Year 12 graduates initiative, the Queensland Government will cover the full cost of training in a high priority qualification.
 This means eligible participants will not be required to contribute to the cost of their training.

 PQS are measured on successful training completions and whether the training resulted in employment or career advancement.

 Individuals need access to a range of information to ensure they make an informed choice about a subsidised training place.
 To support this, PQS must meet a number of performance standards if they wish to participate and maintain their PQS status for the program.
 Refer to the Pre-qualified Supplier Policy 2018–19 (PDF, 366KB or